jedbrown/git-fat/README.md

     1f218834a137f7b185b498924e7a030008aee2ae

 Now get any objects referenced by our current `HEAD`.
-This command also accepts the `--all` option to pull full history, or a revspec to pull selected history.
+This command also accepts the `--all` option to pull full history, or a revision to pull selected history.

     $ git fat pull